Dangerous (Meek Mill song)

 "Dangerous" is a song by American rapper Meek Mill featuring Jeremih and PnB Rock.
 It appears on Meek Mill's EP Legends of the Summer and his album Championships.
 The song samples "Come and Talk to Me" by American R&B group Jodeci.

 Background

 The song originally appeared on Meek Mill's fifth extended play, Legends of the Summer, which was released on July 6, 2018.
 On November 5, 2018, it was released as the second single from the EP.
 Later that month, it also served as the lead single from his fourth studio album Championships, released on November 25.

 Remix

-On June 13, 2019, American singer Trey Songz released a remix of the song.
+On June 13, 2019, American R&B singer Trey Songz released a remix of the song.

 Music video

 The song's music video premiered on October 30, 2018, and has over 66 million views as of February 2020.